 As for the state's route mileage, today it totals fewer than 5,000 although at its peak in the 1920s that number pushed 9,400.
 Much of this loss was, again, due to the decline in farms shipping their products by rail although it was also caused simply by overbuilding, a similar issue affecting many granger states (there was just too much supply and not enough demand, particularly following World War II).
 For a more in-depth look at Kansas, in terms of its rail mileage over the years please refer to the chart above.

 In years past Kansas was once home to legendary passenger trains such as AT&SF's Super Chief and Union Pacific's City fleet.
 Today, however, passenger operations are managed by Amtrak and include only the Southwest Chief (which stops at Lawrence, Topeka, Newton, Hutchinson, Dodge City, and Garden City) that still operates over much of the same territory s the famous Super Chief.
-To learn more about the state's current passenger train services please click here to visit Amtrak's website.
 For a historical look at the Super Chief and City fleet please click here to visit the site's streamliner section.

 Kansas railroads are also home to a number of railroad museums and tourist lines that you may be interested in visiting when in the state.
 They include the Abilene & Smoky Valley Railroad, Ellis Railroad Museum, Great Plains Transportation Museum, Great Overland Station, Liberal Rock Island Depot, Heart of the Heartlands, Midland Railway, and the Santa Fe Depot Foundation.
 All in all Kansas has plenty to offer, whether you are a vacationer, railfan, or maybe even a local Jayhawk interested in some sightseeing or something to do!